 These fair value estimates primarily relied on a market approach, utilizing comparable market transactions, forecasted sales prices, and negotiations with prospective buyers.
-These estimates are considered to be a Level 3 measurement within the fair value hierarchy, and are subject to inherent uncertainties.
+These estimates are considered to be Level 3 measurements within the fair value hierarchy, and are subject to inherent uncertainties.